passgat/feasibility-architecture-dualboard-yocto-zephyr/slides.md

 </div>

 <!--
-In our project, we initially faced a version incompatibility between the official meta-engicam-st layer and the meta-flutter layer.
-The meta-engicam-st was based on an older Yocto release, which made it incompatible with the dependencies required by meta-flutter.
-To resolve this, we updated the meta-engicam-st layer to align with the latest Yocto LTS release, Scarthgap.
-This allowed us to successfully build both the board support package and the Flutter engine using the most recent and stable Yocto version, ensuring long-term maintainability and access to the latest features and security updates.
+The main challenge we faced was a version incompatibility between meta-flutter, which required scarthgap and meta-engicam-st that was on mickledor.
+Since we wanted to keep the Yocto on the LTS version, the only solution was to bump the latter to scarthgap.
+With a few tweaks, my colleague Michael successfully updated the engicam layer, allowing our project to run on the latest Yocto LTS version.
 -->

 ---